Ibrahima-prog/Learning-Management-System-With-Laravel-Voyager/README.md

     Can be created by admin and teacher.
     Can only be edited, seen, browsed or deleted by the admin and the teacher affiliated with the course.
     Only published lessons are displayed at the front end, the rest will remain hidden.
-    There are free and paid for lessons, free lessons are accessible to all, their tests too but to access the other lessons you will have to pay (i used stripe for testing purpose, use your own stipe key :)).
+    There are free and paid for lessons, free lessons are accessible to all, their tests too but to access the other lessons, you will have to pay (i used stripe for testing purpose, use your own stipe key :)).

   d.Questions: